picotech/picosdk-c-examples/README.md

 #### macOS

-* Visit our [Downloads page](https://www.picotech.com/downloads) and download the *PicoScope Beta for Mac OS X* application.
+* Visit our [Downloads page](https://www.picotech.com/downloads) and download the *PicoScope Beta for macOS* application.

 ### Programmer's Guides